nicolas1998v/transport/README.md

 For the heatmap you would need to filter the data to get valid postcodes.
 For the predictions you would need to create 3 tables in Bigquery and set up API connections to Ticketmaster and WeatherMap API by adding appropriate keys in the .env file.
 The events and weather data collection is done through Cloud Functions as its simpler, and scheduled by Cloud Scheduler.
+If you want to power the prediction project on a streamlit dashboard, you need to add your service account keys and Redis connection details to your streamlit secrets in TOML format.

 ---